 Satelytics is a software company that has developed a suite of algorithms to both IDENTIFY and QUANTIFY methane to parts per million (PPM) levels.
 These same algorithms also back-calculate flow and flux rates (typically in kilograms per hour), allowing companies to get ahead of methane emissions before encountering challenges from regulators and third-party interests.

-During my 20+ years in oil and gas, I have yet to meet an industry member who wishes to leave a “scar” on the planet or who wishes to skirt regulations.
-Quite the contrary, these industry participants and global citizens invest time, personnel, and financial resources to evaluate and employ solutions for reduction of greenhouse gases, including methane.
+During my 20+ years in oil & gas, I have yet to meet an industry member who wishes to leave a “scar” on the planet or who wishes to skirt regulations.
+Quite the contrary, these industry participants and global citizens invest time, personnel, and financial resources to evaluate and employ solutions for the reduction of greenhouse gases, including methane.

 Concerning threats are being delivered at industry forums by some of these pseudo-science-based organizations.
 The message of these presentations has been, “We are coming after you!”
 The undertone of recent commentary is a threat akin to, “Join our gang.
 Adopt our hyperbole.
 Resist at your own peril.”